curl/everything-curl/internals/tests/file-format.md

 `base64=yes` means that the data provided in the test-file is a chunk of data encoded with base64.
 It is the only way a test case can contain binary data.
-(This attribute can in fact be used on any section, but it doesn't make much sense for other sections than "data").
+(This attribute can in fact be used on any section, but it does not make much sense for other sections than "data").

 `hex=yes` means that the data is a sequence of hex pairs.
 It will get decoded